Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 39: November 23, 2021

+**Today's Progress:** Mintbean hackathon day 8.
+Troubleshot media queries and set up dark mode in React.
+**Thoughts:** It's amazing how the absence of a "}" can mess everything up.
+Pretty exited to be hitting the road - headed to Nashville for a concert!

+**Link to work:** [mandala-effect] (https://github.com/mandala-effect/mandala-effect-app.git)

 ### Day 38: November 22, 2021

 **Today's Progress:** Mintbean hackathon day 7.
 Media queries and more CSS.
 Added links.